 The financial sector is home to many companies that are built on time-tested, stable values.
 Banking is a service industry, after all, and this means that organizations look for candidates who are honest and trustworthy and who can adhere to the rules and regulations that banks must follow.
 But it also means that employees who enjoy working with people from all walks of life often find successful, enjoyable careers in the field.
 Working at a bank provides a great opportunity to tap into and build your communication skills as you build relationships with customers and coworkers.

 Banking is also known for its job stability.
 It's a sector that's relevant worldwide, so your skills remain marketable no matter where you are.
 The industry also continues to adapt and grow with the changing times, meaning that it's likely to remain a strong, viable sector to work in over the decades.

 One of the main ways banking has changed is by adopting digital technologies that have become an integral part of all our lives.
 In fact, finance is quickly becoming a tech industry.
 As digital banking evolves with new apps and products, the opportunities within financial institutions grow.
 Banking is becoming as exciting as many technology companies, even while many institutions still remain rooted in local communities and their values.

 A career path in banking can offer the potential for growth and sense of purpose that many people look for in their professional lives.
 Getting your foot in the door in the industry can pay dividends by offering an opportunity that can inspire you to grow.

-If you are interested in a career in banking, visit our Career Center to explore open opportunities at First Citizens Bank.
+If you're interested in a career in banking, you can visit our Career Center to explore open opportunities at First Citizens.